Jaha96/interacting_bear/README.md

 - [Rive](https://rive.app/) animations for smooth and resource-efficient character movements.
 - Riverpod state management to ensure a clean and organized codebase.
 - [Chat GPT API](https://platform.openai.com/docs/api-reference/chat) for generating interesting and random responses, adding an element of surprise for kids.

-## Demo

-Showcase some use cases and interactions of the application, highlighting the engaging and unpredictable responses from the polar bear character.
-- [Rive animation](https://rive.app/community/5628-11215-wave-hear-and-talk) used in this project.
-- App demo usage: Coming soon....

 ## Language Support